 Industrial-organizational (I-O) psychology is the scientific study of working and the application of that science to workplace issues facing individuals, teams, and organizations.

-applied to issues of critical relevance to business,
+The scientific method is applied to investigate issues of critical relevance to individuals, businesses, and society.

 Instructor's Guide for Introducing I-O Psychology in Introductory Psychology